This is where I tell you about myself and my writing.

-I am also an Author Member of The Alliance of Independent Authors an organisation which connects and supports Independent Authors.
+I am an Author Member of The Alliance of Independent Authors an organisation which connects and supports Independent Authors.
 If you’re a writer and you are looking for advice and support I recommend ALLi as the organisation to join.
 Click on the link in the sidebar to go to their page or click here

 When I’m not writing or promoting my books I enjoy spending time with my family.
-I have a husband, two daughters, two sons-in-law and three adorable grandchildren.

 If you have read and enjoyed my books and are kind enough to leave a review on Amazon this would be much appreciated.

 I aim to keep writing and follow my passions wherever they may lead me.